SierraSoftworks/Iridium/README.md

    can be found at [sierrasoftworks.github.io/Iridium](http://sierrasoftworks.github.io/Iridium).

 ## Requirements
-Iridium is built on top of a number of very modern technologies, including TypeScript 1.8, JavaScript ES6 (though we do compile to ES5 for compatibility with existing Node.js implementations) and the latest MongoDB Node.js Driver (version 2.1).
+Iridium is built on top of a number of very modern technologies, including TypeScript 2.0, JavaScript ES6 and the latest MongoDB
+Node.js Driver (version 2.2).
+You'll need to be running Node.js 6.x, or 4.x with the `--harmony` flag to run version 7 of Iridium.
+For older versions of Node.js, please considering using version 6 of Iridium instead.

-For starters, you will need to be running MongoDB 2.6 or later in order to use Iridium - however we recommend you use MongoDB 3.0 due to the various performance improvements they've made.
-If you're working with TypeScript, you will also need to use the 1.5 compiler or risk having the Iridium type definitions break your project.
+For starters, you will need to be running MongoDB 2.6 or later in order to use Iridium - however we recommend you use MongoDB 3.1 due to the various performance improvements they've made.
+If you're working with TypeScript, you will also need to use the 2.0 compiler or risk having the Iridium type definitions break your project.

 ## Using Iridium